Subscribe to Updates

 • No distinctive changes of color of your mouth and it looks normal

-• The pain appears during the day and worsen to the late evening
+• The pain appears during the day and worsens to the late evening

 • A chronic intermittent mouth or tongue burning feelings, which can last through the weeks and even years